← Home

 Live draft

 All players join the draft room at the same time.
 Each pick has a countdown timer (default: 60 seconds).
-If a player doesn't pick in time, their turn is skipped.
-Snake draft order — the last pick in each round reverses direction for the next.
+If a player doesn't pick in time, the highest-rated available team is automatically drafted for them.
+Snake draft order: the last pick in each round reverses direction for the next.
 Best for groups who can all be online together.

 Async draft